 Can I recycle batteries / small electrical items / crisp packets ?

 This will be possible in some locations, where it is safe to do so.
 Please see individual library locations for details.

 Not in the library, although they can be accessed on your own devices from home through PressReader and RBdigital online with your library card.

-Yes, but please note you will have limited time in the library and there are no study facilities available.
+Yes, but please note you may have limited time in the library and there are no study facilities available.
 You may find that you can get a WiFi signal from outside the building.

 From 1 August there will be a limited number of public computers available in most libraries.
 Please check individual library locations for details.
 Sessions will last a maximum of 45 minutes to enable cleaning between use.
 Customers will be able to book online, by phone or in the library.
 No walk-in sessions will be available.
 Please see the Library computers and WiFi page for more details.

 Printing will be available in most libraries from Wednesday 9 September.
 Please check individual library locations for details before booking.

 Printing is available in most libraries.
 Please check individual library locations for details before booking.

 Some libraries are able to offer photocopying.
 Please check individual library locations for details.

 No, these are not available.